Capability 22 Β· Human System

 - Insight turns into practice through feedback loops and habits.

-A startup may be the most intense professional growth opportunity you ever get, but opportunity alone does not guarantee growth.
-Bill Campbell is the anchor here: the leaders of Apple, Google and Intuit still used a coach because raw intelligence does not give you distance from yourself.
-Founder growth compounds when support, reflection and accountability are designed on purpose.
+A startup may be the most intense professional growth opportunity you ever get, but opportunity alone does not guarantee growth β the hook above is how most founders actually run it: hoping each crisis teaches something, watching the same growth edge come back in a different disguise.
+Bill Campbell is the anchor here: the leaders of Apple, Google and Intuit still used a coach, because raw intelligence does not give you distance from yourself.
+And be honest about the commonest counterfeit: consumption.
+More books, more podcasts, more notes is not a growth system β it's background noise with a good conscience.
+Growth compounds when support, reflection and accountability are designed on purpose, around truth and challenge rather than prestige and convenience.

 The ingredients for a growth system